 To confirm your subscription, complete the subscription form and a member from Strategic Communications/Marketing will contact you within 48–72 hours with your account access and further tips on getting started.

 To learn how to use the UC Davis Canva design enterprise platform and customize its templates, watch this webinar recorded May 2020.
 Additional training for creating custom-branded folders for departmental use will be available in August.
+More design training can be found at the Canva Design School.

 - What are the benefits of the UC Davis Canva for Enterprise platform versus the Canva free account?